Swissair Flight 111: Victims

-There were 132 American (including one employee each from Delta Air Lines and United Airlines), 41 Swiss (including the 13 crew members), 30 French, three British, four Canadian, three Italian, two Greek, two Lebanese, one each from Afghanistan, China, Germany, India, Iran, Russia, Saudi Arabia, Spain, St. Kitts and Nevis, Mexico, Sweden, and Yugoslavia, and four other passengers on board.

-Jonathan Mann, former head of the World Health Organization's AIDS program, and his wife, AIDS researcher Mary Lou Clements-Mann, died in the crash.

-Joseph LaMotta, son of boxing legend Jake LaMotta, also perished in the crash.
-The LaMotta family later sued the airline for his death.
+There were 132 Americans (including one employee each from Delta Air Lines and United Airlines), 41 Swiss (including the 13 crew members), 30 French, 3 British, 4 Canadian, 3 Italian, 2 Greek, 2 Lebanese, 1 each from Afghanistan, China, Germany, India, Iran, Russia, Saudi Arabia, Spain, St. Kitts and Nevis, Mexico, Sweden and Yugoslavia, and 4 other passengers on board.
+Epidemiologists Jonathan Mann and Mary Lou Clements-Mann, a married couple who were both prominent researchers of HIV/AIDS, died in the crash.
+Joseph LaMotta, son of boxing legend Jake LaMotta, also died.
+The LaMotta family later sued Swissair for his death.